 with Master Gardener, Charles Davis

 Make the most of your fruit trees by pruning them to their full potential.
 Pruning some of your fruit trees in summer can help maintain a strong tree structure, reduce disease, invigorate the remaining buds, and grow delicious fruit!
 Join Master Gardener, Charles Davis, to learn how to beautifully prune and care for your fruit trees with confidence.
-His talk at the Botanical Garden will include information on how to properly care and maintain fruit trees, followed by a demonstration of fruit tree pruning of selected fruit trees in the Botanical Garden, weather permitting.
+His talk at the Botanical Garden will include information on how to properly care and maintain fruit trees, followed by a demonstration of fruit tree pruning of selected fruit trees in the Botanical Garden.

 You can print out the below handout before the presentation to follow along.